Quantum machine: History

-The first quantum machine was created on August 4, 2009 by Aaron D. O'Connell while pursuing his Ph.D. under the direction of Andrew N. Cleland and John M. Martinis at the University of California, Santa Barbara.
+The first quantum machine was created on August 4, 2009, by Aaron D. O'Connell while pursuing his Ph.D. under the direction of Andrew N. Cleland and John M. Martinis at the University of California, Santa Barbara.
 O'Connell and his colleagues coupled together a mechanical resonator, similar to a tiny springboard, and a qubit, a device that can be in a superposition of two quantum states at the same time.
 They were able to make the resonator vibrate a small amount and a large amount simultaneously—an effect which would be impossible in classical physics.
 The mechanical resonator was just large enough to see with the naked eye—about as long as the width of a human hair.

-The groundbreaking work was subsequently published in the journal Nature in March 2010.
+The work was subsequently published in the journal Nature in March 2010.
 The journal Science declared the creation of the first quantum machine to be the "Breakthrough of the Year" of 2010.